Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

 \subsubsection{Interaction model}

-Fig. \ref{fig:nodes_int_phylo} (for phylogenetic coefficients) shows the posterior probabilities of influential nodes under the interaction model (Fig. \ref{fig:nodes_int_rand} for random coefficients is in the Appendix).
-Both types of coefficients show similar performance when there is low sparsity in the $\mathbf B$ matrix ($\pi=0.8$).
-Namely, the method estimates a high PP for truly influential nodes (tall dark bars) and a low PP for non-influential nodes (short light bars) for all cases of low sparsity in $\mathbf B$ ($\pi=0.8$) regardless of sample size ($n$), number of sampled microbes ($k$) or effect size ($\mu$).
-For scenarios of high sparsity in $\mathbf B$ ($\pi=0.3$), both types of coefficients behave differently with phylogenetic coefficients showing more signal to detect influential nodes when $k=22$ microbes are sampled for both values of effect size ($\mu=0.8,1.6$) and any sample size ($n=500,1000$).
-For random coefficients, sample size needs to be $n=1000$ for influential nodes to be detected under $k=22$ sampled microbes (Fig. \ref{fig:nodes_int_rand}).
-Sampling fewer nodes ($k=8$) produces worse results for both types of coefficients with high false positive rate for random coefficients for all sample sizes (Fig. \ref{fig:nodes_int_rand}) and high false positive rate for phylogenetic coefficients only under the $\mu=1.6,n=1000$ setting (Fig. \ref{fig:nodes_int_phylo}).
-It is interesting to note that under the phylogenetic coefficients with $k=8$ sampled microbes, the false positive rate is worse for $n=1000$ than for $n=500$ when $\mu=1.6$.
-This implies that if few microbes are sampled, larger sample sizes produce a larger false positive rate when the effect of the nodes is large ($\mu=1.6$).
+Fig. \ref{fig:nodes_int_phylo} ($k=8$ - for phylogenetic coefficients) shows the posterior probabilities of influential nodes as well as the node coefficient 95\% credible intervals under the interaction model (Fig. \ref{fig:nodes_int_rand} for random coefficients and Fig. \ref{fig:nodes_int_phylo_adx} for both node sparsity values ($k=8,22$) are in the Appendix).
+Both types of coefficients show similar performance in terms of posterior probabilties of microbe influence when there is low sparsity in the $\mathbf B$ matrix ($\pi=0.8$).
+Namely, for the larger sample size ($n=1000$) the method estimates a high PP for truly influential nodes (tall bars in the lower-right panes) and a low PP for non-influential nodes (short bars in the lower left panes) for all cases of low sparsity in $\mathbf B$ ($\pi=0.8$) number of sampled microbes ($k$) or effect size ($\mu$).

-To conclude, when the biological phenotype is generated under an interaction model, the BNR method is able to accurately identify influential microbes under low sparsity settings ($\pi=0.8$) regardless of the type of coefficients (random vs phylogenetic), regardless of number of sampled microbes ($k=8,22$) and regardless of sample size ($n=500,1000$).
-For high sparsity settings ($\pi=0.3$), phylogenetic coefficients have more signal to identify influential nodes regardless of sample size ($n$), number of microbes sampled ($k$), or effect sizes ($\mu$), yet there is an inflated false positive rate with larger sample sizes ($n=1000$) for the case of large effect size ($\mu=1.6$) with few sampled microbes ($k=8$).
-Random coefficients provide no strong signal to detect the influential nodes (high false positive rate) under high sparsity ($\pi=0.3$) unless there are $k=22$ microbes sampled with large sample size ($n=1000$).